-The first step you should take is to clean your kitchen handles using the detergent.
+The first step you should take is to clean your kitchen handles using detergent.
 Simply fill a sinkful of warm water, add the detergent and clean the handles with a soft sponge.
 Once done, dry your handles.

 Step 3- Spray the Bonding Primer

-Once your cabinet handles are completely dry, you should then add the bonding primer to your handles.
+Once your kitchen cabinet handles are completely dry, you should then add the bonding primer to your handles.
 You can do this by spraying several at a time or individually.
 Please note that if you are spraying handles together, make sure that each piece is far enough apart so you can cover the entire handle well.

 When spraying, you should make sure that the primer is about 20cm (8 inches) away from the handle.
 Also, ensure that you spray the entire handle when spraying.